jsh/prime-power-sets/INSTALL.md

 # Getting This to Run

 ## Requirements
-This was developed with Python 3.13.3 and uv 0.7.3, both of which are public and easy to download.
+This requires Python >=3.11 and uv >=0.5.10, both of which are public and easy to download.

+I'm currently using newer versions of both.
 If it also happens to work with earlier versions of either, let me know.

 I wrote this on my Mac M2.
 As I find other machines it works on, I'll add them to the list.

-### Machines
+### Machines this is known to run on
-Macbook Air M2 (2022), 8G memory
+Macbook Air M2 (2022), 8G memory, macOS
+Acer Chromebook Plus 514, AMD Ryzen 3 chip, 8G memory.
+Container, with 8G memory, runs Penguin Linux 6.6.72, x86_64, Debian 12.10 (bookworm)
+Google Cloud Shell, Container with about 1.7G memory, runs Linux 6.6.72, x86_64, Debian 13 (trixie/sid)

 ## The code

 The program is a single, Python file.
-There's really nothing hard or tricky.
+There's really nothing hard or clever in the code.

 Unit tests are in `tests/`

 The `README.md` file has more information.
 The easiest way to read it, or any other Markdown (`.md`) file that may be added (like this one),